Cessation of disability or death of a beneficiary

 What happens if the beneficiary is no longer eligible for the DTC?

-A beneficiary who becomes ineligible for the DTC, might, due to the nature of their condition, be eligible for the disability tax credit (DTC) for some later year.
-Since January 1, 2014, subject to the conditions discussed below, an election may be made if the RDSP holder wishes to postpone closing the plan, a licensed medical doctor must certify in writing that the nature of the beneficiary's condition makes it likely that the beneficiary will, because of the condition, be eligible for the DTC for a future taxation year.
+A beneficiary who stops being eligible for the DTC, might, due to the nature of their condition, be eligible again for the disability tax credit (DTC) for some later year.
+Since January 1, 2014, subject to the Election conditions discussed below, an election may be made if the RDSP holder wishes to postpone closing the plan.
 In these circumstances, contribution room and repaid grants and bonds are not restored.

 The RDSP plan holder will be required to:

-- have a licensed medical doctor certify in writing that the beneficiary will likely become DTC-eligible at some point in the future; and
+- have a licensed medical doctor certify in writing that the beneficiary will likely become eligible for DTC at some point in the future; and

 - make an election to keep the plan open by providing the medical certificate to the issuer.

 The RDSP issuer will then be required to notify ESDC that the election has been made.
-The election must be made on or before December 31st of the year following the first year for which the beneficiary is ineligible for the DTC.
+The election must be made on or before December 31st of the year following the first year for which the beneficiary is no longer eligible for the DTC.

 The RDSP must be terminated by: